lindakatcodes/lindakatdev/content/notes/wesBos-beginner-js-2.md

 ```

 One issue we run into here is that we want to listen for button clicks on our items so we can delete an item, but it re-renders the list each time we add a new item.
 So if we want to listen to events when they might not exist yet, we can add the listener to a parent item that WILL be there all the time.
 So instead of adding click events for each `li` item, we add the click event to the `ul`.

+### Building a Gallery Exercise

+Nice little image gallery, where you can click the images to open them larger in a modal.
+Main focus was using closures to be able to contain all the gallery logic so it can be reused for multiple galleries.

+### Slider

+A simple slide deck!
+More reinforcement of the same topics we used in the gallery exercise.